 3. Cutting corners on insurance

 Are you riding the wave of luck when it comes to your insurance policies?
-Do you carry the bare minimum level of coverage that’s required in your respective state on your vehicle?
+Do you carry the bare minimum level of auto coverage your state requires?
 Or perhaps you’ve signed up for mediocre health, dental, homeowners or life insurance policies.

-While you may have done so in an effort to keep premiums low, if an emergency arises, your wallet and bank account could be turned upside down by out-of-pocket costs and exorbitant deductibles.
+You may have done these things to keep premiums low.
+But if an emergency arises, your wallet and bank account could be turned upside down by out-of-pocket costs and exorbitant deductibles.

 4. Ignoring routine medical visits

 Ever heard the phrase “an ounce of prevention is worth a pound of cure”?
-You definitely want to keep it in mind the next time you’re tempted to skip a visit to the doctor or dentist.
+Keep that in mind the next time you’re tempted to skip a visit to the doctor or dentist.
 Even if you dread doling out cash for co-pays or meeting deductibles, it’s worth it to stay on top of things.

-Just think about those individuals with debilitating medical conditions who could have detected them earlier with routine blood work, or those who ignored dental visits for so long that they now must live with gum disease and costly deep cleanings for the rest of their lives.
+Just think about those individuals with debilitating medical conditions who could have detected them earlier — when they were more treatable — with routine blood work.
+Others ignore dental visits for so long that they now must live with gum disease and costly deep cleanings for the rest of their lives.

 5. Buying inferior big-ticket items